 The Albert Valdman Fund

-In 2012 the Department’s Albert Valdman Graduate Student Research and Travel Fund reached the $10,000 mark and became an endowed fund with the IU Foundation.
-The fund was created in honor of Rudy Professor Emeritus Albert Valdman to foster graduate student development through financial support for research and travel expenses.
-To date, three awards have been given to doctoral students in French linguistics for the purchase of equipment and for travel to research sites in France.
-In order to continue awarding grants for the many worthy projects pursued by our promising young scholars, we hope to raise an additional $5,000 in 2014.
+This fund was created in honor of Rudy Professor Emeritus Albert Valdman to foster graduate student development through financial support for research and travel expenses.
+Since 2013, several awards have been given to doctoral students in French linguistics for the purchase of equipment and for travel to research sites in France.
+Our fundraising efforts for this purpose are ongoing.